andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

 * Carrying a stack of sheets around prior to scanning them increases the risk of scan issues because the paper can become damaged.
 Consider scanning sheets soon after receiving them.

-* If a small number of sheets fail to process, it is often quicker to grade them manually than troubleshoot the issue.
+* If a small number of sheets fail to process, it is often quicker to grade manually than troubleshoot.

 ## Student Privacy
 * Student answer sheets may contain confidential student information that is protected by FERPA.
 Make sure to delete or store the PDF in accordance with school policy.